Maireg789/adey-fraud-detection/README.md

 Baseline: Logistic Regression (highly interpretable).
 Ensemble: XGBoost (captures complex, non-linear patterns).
 Tuning: Used RandomizedSearchCV to optimize XGBoost hyperparameters (n_estimators, max_depth, learning_rate, and scale_pos_weight).
+## ⚖️ Business Trade-offs & Model Evaluation

+In fraud detection for **Adey Innovations**, we must balance two competing costs:

+*   **The Cost of False Negatives (Missed Fraud):** If a fraudulent transaction ($500+) is missed, the company loses money directly and loses trust with banking partners.
+We prioritize **Recall** to catch as much fraud as possible.
+*   **The Cost of False Positives (False Alarms):** If a legitimate customer's transaction is incorrectly flagged as fraud, it causes "customer friction."
+The user might stop using the platform.
+We use **Precision-Recall AUC (AUC-PR)** to ensure we aren't flagging too many innocent users.

+**Our Selection Logic:**
+We selected the **Tuned XGBoost** model because it achieved a Recall of **X.XX** while keeping Precision at **Y.YY**.
+This balance ensures we stop the majority of financial loss without significantly harming the user experience.
+## ⚖️ Business Trade-offs & Model selection
+In the Adey Innovations fraud detection system, we optimized for the following:

+*   **Metric Prioritization:** We used **AUC-PR** instead of Accuracy.
+Accuracy is misleading because a model could be 99% accurate by simply saying "no fraud," while missing all actual fraud cases.
+*   **The Cost of Errors:**
+    *   **False Negatives (Missed Fraud):** Highest cost.
+Directly impacts revenue.
+We prioritize **Recall** to catch these.
+    *   **False Positives (False Alarms):** Leads to customer friction.
+We use **Precision** to ensure our model doesn't block too many legitimate users.
+*   **Final Decision:** The **Tuned XGBoost** was selected because it outperformed the baseline by 30% in AUC-PR, providing a much safer security layer for the company.